AdobeDocs/workfront.en/help/classic/manage-work/projects/planning-a-project/budget-and-schedule-project-resources.md

 product-area: projects;resource-management
 navigation-topic: plan-a-project
 title: Budget and schedule project resources
-description: (NOTE: this article is only valuable for searching.
-All the information resides in other articles.)
+description: "(NOTE: this article is only valuable for searching.
+All the information resides in other articles.)"
 ---

 # Budget and schedule project resources